andreeaiosip/what-a-track/README.md

 #### Design and colors

 ##### Fonts

+I have used two fonts, Open Sans for general text displayed on the site.
+It's easy to read and looks good on all devices.
+For the title of the website I have used a more unconventional font - Sarpanch.
+Because is a music related website, I think it fits well with the theme.

 ##### Color Scheme
 I wanted the user to get a sense of joy and happiness when opens the website, so I chose a happy, colorful background from [Adobe Stock](https://stock.adobe.com).